rylanharper/BELRAD/README.md

 - In order to have multiple product descriptions, I have set up the following computed property `productDescription` within `product-content.vue`.
 This allows you simply write `---` within Shopify's description editor to split up your product's description into various parts such as details, shipping, care, etc.

-- Lastly, make sure to populate your storefront with products and collections and fill out all necessary fields: title, descriptions, images, prices, tags, etc.

 ## 📫 Klaviyo

 Create a Klaviyo account and select the option to connect to your Shopify storefront.
 Once this is done, navigate to `List & Segments → Newsletter → Settings` and place the List ID code in the `Newsletter Settings` (located in `Footer Settings`) within the Sanity studio.